-If a landlord wishes to repossess his property from his tenants, he must apply to court for an order of possession.
-Most private tenancies started on or after 28th February 1997 are assured shorthold tenancies (AST) – read more about the repossession of assured shorthold tenancies.
+If a landlord wishes to repossess property from tenants, they must apply to court for an order of possession.
+Most private tenancies started on or after 28th February 1997 are assured shorthold tenancies (AST).

 Orders for possession can be enforced by a County Court Bailiff (CCB) under a warrant, but many private landlords are finding this can take some time.
 It is possible to apply under Section 42 of the County Courts Act 1984 to transfer the order to the High Court for enforcement by a High Court Enforcement Officer (HCEO).

 It will be at the Court’s discretion as to whether they allow the order to be transferred to the High Court.

 A commercial landlord can apply for an order for possession against tenants, but in our experience, the majority use the Common Law remedy of forfeiture of lease, which can be used once the rent is overdue by the period specified in the lease.

 The landlord will normally appoint a Certificated Enforcement Agent to enter the premises, change the locks and take back possession of the property.

 If the tenant had absconded owing rent, the landlord can repossess under Common Law, then apply for a County Court Judgment (CCJ) for the rent arrears, which is then enforceable by an HCEO under a writ of control.